Breathing is one of the easiest ways to improve your running performance. This article shows you how to breathe while running.

 Chest breathing is the most common type of breathing for runners.
 In chest breathing, you breathe in through your mouth and out through your nose.
 Chest breathing creates a vacuum in your chest that draws air in.
 This type of breathing is most common when running because it’s easy to do and doesn’t require a lot of concentration.

-Chest breathing is often referred to as “belly breathing” because it pushes your belly out when you breathe in and then relaxes as you exhale.
+Chest breathing is often called “belly breathing” because it pushes your belly out when you breathe in and then relaxes as you exhale.
 However, if you’re not sure if you’re doing it right, there are other ways to tell if you’re doing chest breathing:

 Your shoulders move up and down with each breath